 Based on the full-range neutrino forces calculated in Sec.~\ref{sec:full-theory}, we can split the neutrino contributions into three parts (self-energy, penguin, and box):

 where, according to Eqs.~(\ref{eq:VPV-tree-muonium})-(\ref{eq:VPV-tree-positronium}) and (\ref{eq:VPV-nu-muonium})-(\ref{eq:VPV-nu-positronium}),

-An important observation regarding the $s$-wave states that simplifies our efforts greatly is that the $s$-wave wavefunctions do not change greatly with respect to the parity violating potential.
+An important observation regarding the $s$-states that simplifies our efforts greatly is that the $s$-state wavefunctions do not change greatly with respect to the parity-violating potential.
 This, in turn allows the wave functions and their derivatives to be treated as roughly constant in the region where the potential $V_0$ is defined.
-In this approximation the spin operator contributions [see Eqs.~(\ref{eq:VPV-tree-muonium})-(\ref{eq:VPV-tree-positronium}) and (\ref{eq:VPV-nu-muonium})-(\ref{eq:VPV-nu-positronium})] to $\eta$ can be cancelled in the numerator and denominator leaving only the radial integrals to be performed.
-Note that this simplification can only be performed in the case of $s$-waves.
+In this approximation, the spin operator contributions [see Eqs.~(\ref{eq:VPV-tree-muonium})-(\ref{eq:VPV-tree-positronium}) and (\ref{eq:VPV-nu-muonium})-(\ref{eq:VPV-nu-positronium})] to $\eta$ can be canceled in the numerator and denominator, leaving only the radial integrals to be performed.
+Note that this simplification can only be performed in the case of $s$-states.
 Neglecting the spin effects for states with higher angular momentum is not advisable.
-Nevertheless, we provide as an estimate for the case of $p$-wave and $d$-wave states later in the paper [see Eqs.~\eqref{eq:etaP}-\eqref{eq:etaD}].
+Nevertheless, we provide as an estimate for the case of $p$-states and $d$-states later in the paper [see Eqs.~\eqref{eq:etaP}-\eqref{eq:etaD}].
 For a complete treatment of the spin operators for $\ell \geq 2$ states with four-Fermi approximation, see \cite{Ghosh:2019dmi}.

 Thus, as discussed in the previous paragraph, to compute the ratio of the matrix elements in Eqs.~(\ref{eq:etaSE})-(\ref{eq:etabox}), we only need to include the radial part of the wavefunctions: $ |1S\rangle \propto e^{-r/a_0}\;, |2P\rangle \propto r\,e^{-r/(2a_0)}$, where $a_0$ is the Bohr radius in muonium or positronium.
 Using the explicit expressions of $V_0^Z$, $V_0^{\rm SE}$, $V_0^{\rm PG}$ and $V_0^{\rm box}$ in Eqs.~(\ref{eq:V0Z}), (\ref{eq:V0SE}), (\ref{eq:V0PG}) and (\ref{eq:V0box}), respectively, one can arrive at the analytical result for each of the three terms (at the leading order of $m_e^2/m_Z^2$):